2004 United States presidential election in Alaska

 The 2004 United States presidential election in Alaska took place on November 2, 2004, and was part of the 2004 United States presidential election.
 Voters chose 3 representatives, or electors to the Electoral College, who voted for president and vice president.

 Alaska was won by incumbent President George W. Bush by a 25.6% margin of victory.
-Prior to the election, all 12 news organizations considered this a state Bush would win, or otherwise considered as a safe red state.
+Prior to the election, all leading news organizations considered this a state Bush would win, or otherwise considered as a safe red state.
 It has voted for a Republican presidential nominee in every presidential election since statehood, except for 1964.
-As of 2020, this is the last time anyone received over 60% of the vote in Alaska.
-This is also the most recent time that Bethel Census Area, Kusilvak Census Area, and Nome Census Area voted for the Republican candidate.
+As of the 2024 presidential election, this is the most recent time a presidential candidate has received over 60% of the vote in Alaska, as well as the last time that Bethel, Kusilvak, Yakutat, and Nome Census Areas voted for the Republican candidate.